Teranga, a film about hospitality

 With this film she wants to give a voice to the people she met and give them a stage to tell about their dreams.
 The dreams of people who want to move to the West en the dreams of people who are passionate about Senegal and critical about the dominating individualistic Western culture.

-The film will be shown in de Voorkamer, being part of the Calling Africa; Senegal event, in Utrecht, the Netherlands on the 13th of december from 20h till 21h.
+The film has been shown in de Voorkamer, being part of the Calling Africa; Senegal event, in Utrecht, the Netherlands on the 13th of december from 20h till 21h.